HrushikeshSurkar/HrushikeshSurkar/README.md

 ### A passionate frontend developer from India

-I am Hrushikesh, a Frontend Developer at [GPIT](https://www.greatplaceitservices.com/) with a Bachelor's degree in Computer Science and Engineering from RTM Nagpur University, Nagpur.
+I am Hrushikesh, a Jr.UI Developer at [icedq](https://icedq.com/) with a Bachelor's degree in Computer Science and Engineering from RTM Nagpur University, Nagpur.
 I am passionate about exploring new technologies and solving real-life problems.
 I am dedicated to continuous learning and thrive in dynamic environments where I can apply my skills and creativity.

 <img src="https://miro.medium.com/v2/resize:fit:828/format:webp/1*gReLR6hZjwyBxHmfLN1AVw.gif" alt="coding" align="right" width="40%" height="auto" />